My Dinner

 • Recipe

 Another name for this cake is Lebkuchen cake.
 Lebkuchen is the German word for gingerbread and it appears in a range of different cakes and cookies in Germany.
-The characteristic of these cakes is that they are flavoured with a strong spice mixture, called Lebkuchengewürz.
+The characteristic of these cakes is that they are flavored with a strong spice mixture, called Lebkuchengewürz.

 Gewürzkuchen on a chopping board which sits on a red tea towel.
 Christmas decorations are surrounding it and you can see a jar of gingerbread spice